-A Commonwealth supported place (CSP) is a place in a course of study at a university where the Australian government covers part of the cost of a student's studies.
+A Commonwealth supported place (CSP) is a place in a course at a university where the Australian government covers part of the cost of a student's studies.

 Taking open entry units

 Some courses we offer are made up entirely of open entry units.
 An open entry unit has no academic hurdles in front of it (except, in some cases, the completion of a unit in the earlier stage of a course).
 In other words, to enrol in a unit, students don't need to worry about any academic criteria such as secondary school scores, previously completed university units or grade point averages.